kirilliliych/DemoInt/README.md

 ***
 ## Investigation
-Only 2) and 3) points will be used; other two are used seldom or not used at all.
+Only 2) and 3) points from the previous list will be investigated; other two are used seldom or not used at all.
 The program is in `main.cpp` and is quite simple.
 It creates two variables, sums them and puts the result to the third variable; then it gets divided by the first variable and result is put to the fourth variable.
-Our goal is to decrease the number of copy operations by changing them to move operations as we consider that each copy operation takes __significantly__ more time than move operation does.
-It should be mentioned that the program was compiled with `-fno-elide-constructors` flag to prevent automatic optimizations.
+Our goal is to decrease the number of copy operations by changing them to move operations as we consider that each copy operation takes __significantly__ more time comparing with move operation and just is too long.

-### Only const copy constructor
+It should be mentioned that the program was compiled with `-fno-elide-constructors` flag to prevent automatic optimizations (except the last stage).

+### Stage 1: program allows copying `DemoInt` variables but not moving them, `-fno-elide-constructors` is disabled
-Move constructors are disabled in this case, so the whole situation is quite disappointing.
-Quantity of copy constuctor calls and plenty of temporary variables tell us program is really slow and uneffective (__six__ copy operations and __four__ temporary variables!):
+As it is mentioned in the header, there is no move semantics in this case, so the situation is quite disappointing: graph is full of unnecessary temporary variables and copy constructor calls. tell us program is really slow and uneffective (__six__ copy operations and __four__ temporary variables!):
 ![ALT](pictures/only_copy_ctor.png)

-### Copy and move constructors
+### Stage 2: program allows copying and moving `DemoInt` variables, `-fno-elide-constructors` is disabled
 Now move constructors are enabled, and therefore the whole picture looks better.
 However, we still have __two__ copy operations and __four__ temporary variables (but now there are __four__ moves):
 ![ALT](pictures/copy_and_move_ctors.png)

-### Slight optimization made by hands
+### Stage 3: replacement of some inefficient code noticed
 Soon after move constructors were enabled, a little inefficiency was noticed in the code inside BINARY_OP_DEMOINT define.
 `DemoInt this_copy = *this; this_copy op_symb other` was changed to 'DemoInt this_copy(this->value_ op_symb other.value_)'.
 The result is __zero__ copies, __four__ moves, but still __four__ temporary variables:
 ![ALT](pictures/explicit_copy_removed.png)

-### Compiler's copy elision
+### Stage 4: compiler's copy elision
 Now we allow compiler to optimize our program.
 This gives us a significant boost in efficiency, because we omit __two__ temporary variables, leaving __two__ more and __two__ move operations:
 ![ALT](pictures/copy_elision.png)